April 2003 Article of the Month

 Meisenhelder, J. B. "Terrorism, posttraumatic stress, and religious coping."
 Issues in Mental Health Nursing 23, no. 8 (December 2002): 771-782.
 [This article speaks to the potential value of research into religious coping in a post-09/11/01 American context.]

 Pargament, K. "Religious/spiritual coping" In A Multidimensional Measurement of Religiousness/Spirituality for Use in Health Care Research: A Report of the Fetzer Institute/National Institute on Aging Working Group.
 Kalamazoo, Michigan: Fetzer Institute (October 1999): 43-56.
 [Pargament is the leading researcher today on religious coping.
-The measure is available in print from the Fetzer Institute and may be downloaded directly from their web site at www.fetzer.org/images/stories/pdf/MultidimensionalBooklet.pdf.]
-[NOTE (added 11/2/09): This online text from Fetzer.org omits the printed booklet's covers, title page, preface, and table of contents --reproduced here and showing the booklet's statement that the publication "may be used and reprinted without special permission."]
+The Fetzer Institute's measure is available in the full print report.
+[Note that the document includes in the front matter the blanket permission (in bold type) that the document "may be used and reprinted without special permission."]

 Pargament, K., Zinnbauer, B., Scott, A., Butter, E., Zerowin, J. and Stanik, P. "Red flags and religious coping: identifying some religious warning signs among people in crisis.."
 Journal of Clinical Psychology 54, no. 1 (January 1998): 77-89.
 [This article may be a difficult read for students who are not familiar with the coping literature, but it marks an important line of thinking for researchers.]